willem-vanheemstrasystems/koa-starter/README.md

 Use the username (e.g. Willem) and server name (e.g. 127.0.0.1) in the config.json file.

+Public and private keys are created together.
+Public keys reside on the remote server, while private keys reside on your local computer or server.
+When you attempt to log in to the remote server (with your private key, so the key without the 'pub' extension), SSH compares the public and private keys.
+If they match, SSH will allow you to log in.

 # :koala: koa-starter
 A starter kit for a slightly opinionated [Koa](http://koajs.com/) project.